Most believers know that we are saved by grace through faith in Christ and not by keeping the Ten Commandments.

 The reason God does not judge our sins anymore is because we are not under the law.

-God removed the law on the cross (Colossians 2:13-14, Hebrews 8:12-13) for believers so that we are set free from guilt, compulsion and condemnation.
+God fulfilled the law on the cross (Colossians 2:13-14, Hebrews 8:12-13) for believers so that we are set free from guilt, compulsion and condemnation without being under law.
 We are free to love others without fear of judgment.

 Jesus died for our sins and rose from the dead to fulfill the Law – He will not die again and therefore we are eternally forgiven – no longer under the law – the love in our hearts is not our effort but it is Christ working within us – we are led by the Spirit and not by Law.